 Cottonwood Primitive Group Camp

 This walk-in site for tents only accommodates up to 30 and is about 100 yards from the parking lot.
-The site is for organized groups only and is generally open year-round, depending on weather and site conditions.
+The site is open year-round, depending on weather and site conditions.
 There's a bathhouse nearby.
-Call the Customer Service Center, 800-933-7275, to reserve this site, call (540) 622-6840.
+Call the Customer Service Center, 800-933-7275, to reserve this site.
 The cancellation fee for a group site accommodating at least seven people is higher than is the fee for individual campsites.

 Total sites: 10 tent standard sites, 32 EW sites; 4 camp cabins; one group site.